 The theory sounds simple; the practice is anything but.
 “From deciding not to spray anymore, it was a steep learning curve,” recalls David.
 Fortunately, the sorts of farmers who turn to natural or organic approaches (Chegworth is not organic certified, but the approach is ‘natural’, meaning as low-intervention as possible) are more than happy to pool their collective knowledge in the pursuit of better farming.

-This morning David received his delivery of non-food ‘green waste’: a misleadingly named black fertiliser made up of household cuttings.
-“Hedge trimmings, fallen leaves, dead plant matter, grass and flower cuttings—all these are picked up and broken down and transported to us by the tonne.
+David receives regular deliveries of non-food ‘green waste’: a misleadingly named black fertiliser made up of household cuttings.
+“Hedge trimmings, fallen leaves, dead plant matter, grass and flower cuttings — all these are picked up and broken down and transported to us by the tonne.
 It’s very cheap to buy.
-It does the soil no end of good,” he continues—and, by extension, the plants.
+It does the soil no end of good,” he continues — and, by extension, the plants.
 “There’s just no reason to be using serious chemicals,” David says conclusively.
 Sure, there may be the odd blemish on your cox’s orange pippin, but “it will taste all the better for it.”